8 Different Ways Big Little Lies Could End

 5. Celeste Kills Perry

 Celeste lives in constant fear of her husband’s devastating abuse, and the trailer reveals an altercation between them at the party.
 The detective says the victim has “many” severe injuries.
 But the death of Celeste, who already has many injuries, seems like it would be too heartbreaking a conclusion even for this dark series.
 The most loathed character seems likeliest to perish.
-Celeste showed in episode 6 that she's beginning to fight back when Perry crosses a line.
+Celeste has increasingly shown that she will fight back.
 Could she kill her husband in self-defense?

 Likelihood: Fifty-fifty.
 Celeste has convinced herself for so long now that Perry's rehabilitation is possible, and her pain at the way he treats her is wrapped up in how much she loves him and the love she witnesses between him and their sons.